bevittoria/bevittoria/README.md

 # Hi, I'm Vittoria Bettio

 🎓 PhD candidate in Physics at the University of Padua
-🔬 Exploring complexity, dynamics, and information in networks
+🔬 Exploring complexity, dynamics and information in networks

 ---

 ### 🧠 About Me
-- 🎯 Research interests: network science, complex systems, and evolutionary dynamics
+- 🎯 Research interests: network science, complex systems and evolutionary dynamics
-- 💻 Coding mainly in Julia, R, and Python
+- 💻 Coding mainly in Julia, R and Python
 - 🧬 Passionate about modeling social and biological processes

 ---